ahmetsenturk/masters-thesis/content/evaluation.typ

 #text("Terminology confusion.", weight: "bold") Five of seven participants struggled with at least one label—most often alternative—e.g., #text("Alternative was not too clear, I would need to try it a bit to understand what it means.", style: "italic") (P2), #text("The dimensions were unclear by name, still not sure what some of them actually mean, and how different they are in action", style: "italic") (P7).

-== Findings
+== Discussion

-Taken together, qualitative and quantitative results indicate high satisfaction with the outcome of personalisation but reveal friction in the configuration process.
-While quantitative results show that ease of understanding the settings lagged (M = 3.4), the qualitative insights clarify a low usability score: students appreciated the concept of customisation but found the current terminology unintuitive.
-Their positive remarks regarding alignment and utility validate the elevated satisfaction scores, reinforcing the argument for preference-driven personalization after optimizing the user interface.

-#TODO[
- We might reference the pair-wise preference elicitation techniques here.
-]
+The evaluation demonstrates that students perceived the personalized feedback as high-quality and well-aligned with their expectations, validating the core objectives of O2 (perceived quality) and O3 (perceived personalization).
+Overall satisfaction and alignment ratings averaged M = 4.0 (Q5 and Q6 in @evaluation_graph), confirming the value of preference-driven personalization.
+This supports the overarching claim that allowing students to customize feedback results in more relevant and actionable outputs.

+At the same time, the study highlighted friction in the configuration process.
+While students appreciated the concept of customization, they found the terminology unintuitive and the interface less intuitive than expected.
+This is reflected in the M = 3.7 score for preference coverage (Q2) and the M = 3.4 score for ease of understanding (Q4).
+Qualitative results backed these findings, with participants expressing confusion and uncertainty about specific dimensions.

+These insights indicate that the personalization concept is sound, but the delivery mechanism requires refinement.
+To meet QA 2 (preference interface usability) and support a more intuitive and easier user experience, the configuration process needs to be clearer, faster, and more intuitive without reducing the sense of control that students valued.
+The following section builds on these findings, describing the design iterations introduced to address these pain points and enhance the user experience.

-== Design Iterations Informed by Findings
+== Design Iterations Informed by the Study

-The initial mockup used in the study was not sufficiently intuitive, and terminology contributed to misunderstandings.
-The first version is shown in @preference-v1.
+As discussed in the previous section, the initial prototype used in the study (see @preference-v1) was not sufficiently intuitive for the students.
+In response, we introduced a more precise entry point with a dedicated setup button (see @preference-v2_1) that opens an onboarding modal.

 #outlined-figure(
   "../figures/preference-component/preference_v1.png",
-  caption: [First version of the feedback preferences setup.
-It provides the segmented button components to allow students to select the feedback style on three dimensions (i) follow-up vs summary, (ii) alternative vs standard, and (iii) brief vs detailed).],
+  caption: [First version of the feedback preferences setup with segmented button components.],
   width: 100%,
   stroke: 0.5pt + black,
   radius: 3pt
 ) <preference-v1>
-\
-In response, we introduced a more precise entry point with a dedicated setup button (see @preference-v2_1) that opens an onboarding modal.

-#TODO[
- We might reference the pair-wise preference elicitation techniques here.
-]

 #outlined-figure(
   "../figures/preference-component/preference_v2_1.png",